breinero-zz/Firehose/README.rst

 Disclaimer
 ----------
 This software is not supported by MongoDB, Inc. under any of their commercial support subscriptions or otherwise.
-Any usage of mtools is at your own risk.
+Any usage of Firehose is at your own risk.
 Bug reports, feature requests and questions can be posted in the Issues section here on github.

 To Do
 -----